wangyu25836/Evil_Geniuses_DA_Assessment/README.md

 # Evil_Geniuses_DA_Assessment

 This project serves as the Evil Geniuses data analyst internship online assessment.
-This Github Repo includes the files and information to complete the assessment and the candidate's solution approach and answer report.
+This Github Repo includes the files and information to complete the assessment and the candidate 's solution approach and answer report.

 # Files Included: